CMSgov/design-system/packages/design-system-docs/src/pages/startup/child-design-systems.md

 ## Child design system guidelines

-- A child design system should be actively maintained by product teams using the child design system.
-The core CMSDS team is not responsible for updating child design systems, however we are responsible for guidelines and assisting with training and adoption.
+- The healthcare.gov and medicare.gov child design systems are actively maintained by the core CMSDS team.
+Please reach out if you have questions about adoption, use, contribution, or anything else related to these design systems.
-- Users of child design systems should contribute back to the larger CMS design system community by filing issues/bugs in Github or Jira, giving feedback, and general maintenance.
-Collaboration and participation are essential to the success of the CMS design system family.
+- Users of child design systems are encouraged to contribute back to the larger CMS design system community by filing issues/bugs in Github or Jira, giving feedback, and general maintenance.
+Collaboration and participation are important to the success of the CMS design system family.
-- A child design system should defer to the core CMS design system for best practices or accessibility guidelines.